amphi-ai/amphi-etl/README.md

 ## 🛣️ Ecosystem

-Amphi is available as an extension for Jupyterlab and Amphi ETL is a distribution based on Jupyterlab.
+Amphi is available as an extension for Jupyterlab, and Amphi ETL is based on Jupyterlab.
 Therefore Jupyterlab extensions can be installed on Amphi ETL.

 - **[Jupyterlab](https://github.com/jupyterlab/jupyterlab)** - JupyterLab computational environment.
 - **[jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git)** - A Git extension for JupyterLab.